 VOAK'S RESUME: Two-time senior All-American pitcher Kirsten Voak will look to end her outstanding career as one of the most prolific pitchers in Arizona State history.
-In just her second game in 2002, Voak became Arizona State's career leader in strikeouts, currently with 877 (fifth all-time in the Pac-10), breaking a 20-year old record.
-She is second all-time in Arizona State history with 76 career wins, making 161 career appearances (fourth all-time in the Pac-10).
+In just her second game in 2002, Voak became Arizona State's career leader in strikeouts, currently with 879 (fifth all-time in the Pac-10), breaking a 20-year old record.
+She is second all-time in Arizona State history with 76 career wins, making 161 career appearances (third all-time in the Pac-10).
 Voak also currently has saved 14 career games, five in 2002.
 As a junior she was named the team's Pitcher of the Year and pitched her first career perfect game against Utah State, tossing her fourth career no hitter.
 Voak earned Pac-10 honorable mention status and was a two-time Pac-10 Pitcher of the Week, giving her eight in her career (fifth all-time in the Pac-10).
 She finished 14th in the country and second in the Pac-10 with four saves after posting a 15-9 record in 141 innings.
 Voak also recorded two shutouts (23 career) with 161 strikeouts, held opponents to a .185 batting average, while averaging eight strikeouts a game.
 She has tallied 18 career double-digit strikeout games.
-After two ASU record-setting seasons (24 wins, 314 strikeouts/Fr.), (30 wins, 316 strikeouts/So.), Voak garnered her second NFCA All-American honor, was a first-team All-Pac-10 Pitcher of the Week honors, giving her eight career awards (fifth all-time in the Pac-10) and was named to the NFCA Leadoff Classic and NIST All-Tournament teams.
+After two ASU record-setting seasons (24 wins, 314 strikeouts/Fr.), (30 wins, 316 strikeouts/So.), Voak garnered her second NFCA All-American honor, was a first-team All-Pac-10 and second-team All-Pacific Region choice and was named the team's MVP and Pitcher of the Year.
+Last year Voak earned three Pac-10 Pitcher of the Week honors, giving her eight career awards (fifth all-time in the Pac-10) and was named to the NFCA Leadoff Classic and NIST All-Tournament teams.